suikan4github/Akashi-02/README.md

 - J4 : Open by cutting the pattern.
 - J5 : Close by soldering.

-By above modification , the address can be controled by GPIO PB12 and PA15.
+By above modification , the address can be controlled by GPIO PB12 and PA15.
 The address can be determined as following :

 | b6 | b5 | b4 | b3 | b2 | b1    | b0   |
 -----|----|----|----|----|-------|----